Battle of Britain (1985 video game): Gameplay

-Background

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in 1981.
-The company were known for creating games that revolved around historic war battles and conflicts, such as Theatre Europe, Bismark and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique, and published localised versions of their products to the United Kingdom.
-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles such as the ZX Spectrum lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pull-out" from the Spectrum market by a video game journalist.
-Following years of successful sales throughout the mid 1980s, Personal Software Services experienced financial difficulties, in what Cockayne admitted in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.

 Reception

 The game received mixed to positive reviews from critics upon release.
 Gwyn Hughes of Your Sinclair praised the game's fast pace and tempo of gameplay, stating it to be "fast and furious".
 However, he criticised the arcade-style flying sequences, referring them as "dodgy" due to the system's lack of processing power.
 Philippa Irvine of Crash praised the "all-action" theme of the game, and heralded the campaign as "impressive" in both terms of content and length.
 Gary Rook of Sinclair User similarly praised the gameplay, suggesting that it had a "workmanship" quality to it, however he noted that it lacked a "certain sparkle".
 Gordon Hamlett of ZX Computing found some aspects of the gameplay confusing, comparing it to juggling.
+Jon Sutherland of Commodore User concluded that the game "is an enjoyable and absorbing game with a good balance between reflex and strategy gaming."

 A reviewer of Computer and Video Games stated that the game "isn't very good", nor the best Battle of Britain recreation on the market, and criticised on how interceptions were "far too easy" to make.
 Reviewing the ZX Spectrum version of the game, a critic from Advanced Computer Entertainment cited the game as historically inaccurate due to it lasting only 30 days, whereas the actual Battle of Britain was considerably longer.
 However, they praised the gameplay as an "enjoyable challenge" and a good value for money.

+The game was a runner-up for the 1985 Strategy Game of the Year at the Golden Joystick Awards.